-From the results, we see that all four boson star models can serve as the mimickers of neutron stars for the masses between $1 M_{\odot}$ and $2.6 M_{\odot}$ as their TLNs for stable configurations are below few hundred, that is comparable with the current observation from GW170817 \cite{TheLIGOScientific:2017qsa, Abbott:2018wiz}.
+From the results, we see that all four boson star models can serve as the mimickers of NS for the masses between $1 M_{\odot}$ and $2.6 M_{\odot}$ as their TLNs for stable configurations are below few hundred, that is comparable with the current observation from GW170817 \cite{TheLIGOScientific:2017qsa, Abbott:2018wiz}.
 By the multimessenger constraints \citep{Dietrich:2020efo}, a neutron star of 1.4 $M_{\odot}$ should have a radius $11.75^{+0.86}_{-0.81} \mbox{ km}$ at $90\%$ confidence level.
-Thus we find that the LBS and C-G BS curves with maximum 1.4 $M_{\odot}$ fall into this range, while $\phi^4$ BS, $\phi^{8}$ BS seem to be outside of it.
+Thus, we find that the LBS and C-G BS curves with maximum 1.4 $M_{\odot}$ fall into this range, while $\phi^4$ BS, $\phi^{8}$ BS seem outside of it.
 But since the mass does not necessarily be the maximum, $\phi^{8}$ BS curve with higher maximum mass, say 2 $M_{\odot}$, could clear this criterion.

-The above Mass-Radius relations can also explain the secondary mass $2.59^{+0.08}_{-0.09}$ $M_{\odot}$ of GW190814 as the mimicker of a black hole in the lower mass gap.
+The above Mass-Radius relations can also explain the secondary mass $2.59^{+0.08}_{-0.09}$ $M_{\odot}$ of GW190814 as the mimicker of a BH in the lower mass gap.
 Therefore, by choosing the EoS parameter $\mathcal{B}$ or $\mathcal{B}_n$, the boson star models can easily accommodate the events of black-hole and neutron-star mimickers, even for the ones in the lower mass gap.
-This comes as no surprise as there are almost no constraints on the properties of dark matter, hence boson stars.
-Instead, one can use the GW events, especially the ones in the mass gap, to constrain the properties of dark matter, such as the SIDM considered here.
+This comes as no surprise as there are almost no constraints on the properties of DM, hence boson stars.
+Instead, one can use the GW events, especially the ones in the mass gap, to constrain the properties of DM, such as the SIDM considered here.